What Is Vitamin E? 5 Powerful Skin Care Benefits + More

 4. It could hydrate your skin.

-In the beauty space, topical vitamin E is revered for its potent hydrating properties.
+In the dermatology community, topical vitamin E is revered for its potent hydrating properties.
 In fact, you'll likely find it in a majority of your skin care products, from night creams to leave-on masks.
 Many people even add vitamin E oil to their homemade beauty recipes, thanks to the anecdotal benefits that have endured over the years.

 Yet, the mechanisms behind vitamin E's moisturizing effect are unclear, says Camp.
 It may be related to the way it builds up in the lipid matrix in the outer layer of the epidermis, called the stratum corneum.
 It's also likely that the vitamin accumulates in the sebaceous glands when it's applied to the skin.
 Regardless, folks have reported great success using vitamin E as a moisturizer.
 It may be the pick-me-up your skin needs if it's feeling dry and tight.